Holding Property Owners Liable When Inadequate Security Leads to Crime Victims

 Public places should not be safe harbors for criminal activity.
-Commercial property owners in New Mexico have a duty to create a reasonably safe environment for their visitors.
-Property owners must provide appropriate security measures — such as adequate lighting and locks — to protect their guests from crime.
+Commercial property owners in New Mexico have a duty to create reasonably safe environments for their visitors.
+Property owners must provide appropriate security measures – such as adequate lighting and locks – to protect their guests from crime.

-If you or a loved one was a victim of an assault, rape, robbery or other violent crime, you may have a personal injury or wrongful death claim against the property owner, particularly if the business owner knew about the security issue and did nothing about it or not enough to protect you and others.
-You may be able to obtain financial recovery for your medical bills, lost wages, and pain and suffering.
+If you or a loved one was a victim of an assault, rape, robbery or other violent crime, then you may have a personal injury or wrongful death claim against the property owner, particularly if the business owner knew about the security issue and either did nothing or didn’t do enough to protect you and others.
+You may be able to obtain financial recovery for your medical bills, lost wages, emotional trauma and other pain and suffering.
 In these cases, though, the sooner you seek professional legal advice, the better.

 Protecting the Rights of Injury and Crime Victims

-We will capably navigate the legal aspects of your case so you can focus on recovery.
-Our goal is to shoulder your burdens and help you obtain peace of mind.
-To that end, we will work diligently to get you the maximum recovery you deserve.
+She will capably navigate the legal aspects of your case so that you can focus on your recovery.
+Her goal is shouldering your burdens and helping you obtain peace of mind.
+To that end, she will work diligently to get you the maximum recovery you deserve.

 Common Places Where Crimes Occur